Autodesk-Forge/forge-dataviz-iot-react-components/README.md

 -   Dashboard - Shows chart data for each property associated with a device.
 -   DataChart - A React Echarts instance representing the chart data for a property of a device.

-API documentation for each component can be found [here](https://forge.autodesk.com/en/docs/dataviz/v1/reference/UI/)
+For the API documentation for each component, see the Data Visualization (Beta) [API Reference](https://forge.autodesk.com/en/docs/dataviz/v1/reference/UI/)

-### Troubleshooting:
+## Troubleshooting:
-If styling for BasicDatePicker is missing, add the following line to import react-dates styles - `import "react-dates/lib/css/_datepicker.css";`
+If the styling for {{BasicDatePicker}} is missing, add the following line to import react-dates styles - `import "react-dates/lib/css/_datepicker.css";`